baguirre2651/Predicting-Soccer-Match-Winners-with-ML/README.md

 # Predicting-Soccer-Match-Winners-With-ML
-Creating a Machine Learning Model to Predict the Outcome for La-Liga Soccer Matches based on Data Scraped from Past 3 Seasons.
+Creating a Machine Learning Model to Predict the Outcome for La-Liga Soccer Matches based on Data Scraped Over The Past 3 Seasons.

-Project Overview:
+# Project Overview:

 Skills: Python3, Machine Learning, Random Forest Classifier Algorithm, Data Scraping, Jupyter Notebook

 Imports: Beautiful Soup, Pandas, Random Forest Classifier,

-Phase 0: Picking the Data
+# Phase 0: Picking the Data

     -My Favorite Soccer Team is F.C Barcelona, they play in the Spanish La-Liga leauge. and so I decided to use Data from La-Liga  https://fbref.com/en/comps/12/La-Liga-Stats